Lotfi A. Zadeh

 - IEEE Medal of Honor, IEEE Education Medal, IEEE Richard W. Hamming Medal, IEEE Centennial Medal

-Lotfi A. Zadeh was born on 4 February 1921 in Baku, Azerbaijan, which was then a part of the Soviet Union.
+Lotfi A. Zadeh (IRE Student member 1945, Associate, 1947, Member 1950, Senior Member 1956, and Fellow 1958) was born on 4 February 1921 in Baku, Azerbaijan, which was then known as Baku, Russia, a part of the Soviet Union.
 His father was a journalist, and his mother was a medical doctor.

-During World War II, he sold good to the American Army, earning enough money to continue his education in the United States.
-He traveled to the United States in 1944 to pursue graduate studies, and received the S.M. degree in Electrical Engineering from the Massachusetts Institute of Technology in 1946.
-Subsequently, he joined the faculty of Columbia University as an instructor in Electrical Engineering, where he earned the Ph.D. degree in 1949 and was appointed assistant professor in 1950.
-He was promoted to the rank of Professor in 1957.
+During World War II, he sold goods to the American Army, earning enough money to continue his education in the United States.
+He traveled to the United States in 1944 and entered the Massachusetts Institute of Technology, to pursue graduate studies, and received the M.S. degree in Electrical Engineering in 1946.
+Subsequently, he joined the faculty of Columbia University as an Instructor in Electrical Engineering, where he earned the Ph.D. degree in 1949.
+He was promoted to Assistant Professor in 1950, Associate Professor in 1953, and Professor in 1957.
+In 1956, he was a member of the Institute of Advanced Study, Princeton, N.J.

 In 1959, Zadeh left Columbia University to join the faculty of Electrical Engineering Department at the University of California, Berkeley.
 He was named chair of the department in 1963.
 During his five-year tenure as chair, the name of the department was changed to Electrical Engineering and Computer Science.
 Zadeh became Professor Emeritus in 1991 and continued teaching and researching at Berkeley in his capacity as Director of the Berkeley Initiative in Soft Computing.